Aalto-Electric-Drives/motulator/docs/source/control/drive/current_ctrl.rst

     \hat{\boldsymbol{\psi}_\mathrm{s}} &= \hat{L}_\mathrm{d}\mathrm{Re}\{\boldsymbol{i}_\mathrm{s}\} + \mathrm{j} \hat{L}_\mathrm{q}\mathrm{Im}\{\boldsymbol{i}_\mathrm{s}\}
     :label: flux_mapping_sm

-This choice of using the flux linkage as the internal state has some advantages: the gain expressions become simpler; the magnetic saturation would be more convenient to take into account; and the same control structure can be used for salient and non-salient machines.
+This choice of using the flux linkage as the internal state has some advantages: the gain expressions become simpler; the magnetic saturation is easier to take into account; and the same control structure can be used for salient and non-salient machines.

 Here, the complex vector design is considered.
 Hence, the controller :eq:`cc` can be rewritten as